 The start of the Arizona Trail with Antelope Peak in the background.

 The Antelope Peak Challenge is to ride the Arizona Trail from Oracle, AZ to Antelope Peak, which lies in the middle of a remote piece of the Sonoran Desert.
-A time bonus is given for optionally reaching the summit of the peak.
-Then ride back using dirt roads, some cow paths and 24 Hours of Old Pueblo course singletrack.
+A time bonus is given for optionally reaching the summit of the peak (which has no trail).
+Then ride back using a combination of dirt roads, cattle trails and the 24 hour course.